dmichaels/public/work/resume.md

 Designed and implemented from scrach a full ANSI-C compliant lexical-analyzer and preprocessor.
 Rewrote major portions of an existing C compiler (LPI-C) front-end in conjunction with its ANSI-fication.
 Development in C and PL/I under UNIX.

 Project lead for LPI-DEBUG, a multi-language debugger for LPI family of compilers.
-Much bug fixing, development, and re-targeting debugger (originally just MC608x0, UNIX V) to Intel 80x86, Apollo, BSD UNIX, XENIX.
+Bug fixing, new features, re-targeting debugger (originally MC608x0, UNIX-V) to Intel 80x86, Apollo, BSD-UNIX, XENIX.
 Wrote a Motorola 680x0 disassembler.
 Implemented a standard LPI software install program to manage multiple versions of various compiler/debugger components.
 Development in PL/I and C under UNIX.

 <ins>**Cadmus Computer Systems, Lowell, MA |** 1 year 1 month</ins> <br />
 Worked with the C and FORTRAN compilers for MC680x0 UNIX workstations, features, bug fixing, porting.
 Developed internal tools.
 Development in C and MC680x0 assembler under UNIX.
 Some exposure to early Apple Macintosh development.